 Must be dealer-installed within a 60-mile radius of the retail store.
 Residential treadmills sold outside of 60 miles will have no warranty

-The Executive Trainer model includes features such as:
+The Pro Sport Trainer model includes these features:

 Landice has manufactured treadmills for over 40 years.
 They have placed over 100,000 units in the harshest commercial environments.
 Because the same time-tested commercial grade components in all our treadmills, only Landice can offer a residential bumper-to-bumper Assignable Lifetime Warranty.